agliznisaguner/CENG201PROJECT/README.md

 While running make sure that you are in the login page.

 ## Contributors
-22050151001 Aglız Nisa GÜNER  Scroll Bar, Product Sizes, Product buttons and pictures added in ui, Doxygen and Github documantation
+22050151001 Aglız Nisa GÜNER  Scroll Bar, Product Sizes, Product buttons and pictures added in GUI, Doxygen and Github documantation
 22050161001 Bahri KESKİN   Liking and Commenting a Product.
 22050111049 Ege ÜNDENİŞ    Majority of GUI,Majority of Mainwindow Class, Customer Class.
 20050111017 İsmail ATALAY  Reading and Saving favorites, previous orders, Product Attributes and Comments.
 Comment permission.
 Product class.